 The V-shaped behavior of the barrier as a function of charge can be interpreted to first-order using very simple chemical and physical ideas.
-Starting at the right-hand side of any of the results of Fig. \ref{fig:charge_diff} and moving towards the left corresponds to increasing the Fermi level of the host material.
+Starting at the right-hand side of Fig. \ref{fig:charge_diffVC} and moving towards the left corresponds to increasing the Fermi level of the host material.
 From a practical point of view this can be accomplished by doping diamond with electrons thus making more electrons available in the conduction band.
 These excess electrons are now available to the $V_{\rm C}$ and stabilize the dangling bonds surrounding it.
-This results in a lower barrier height since the presence of the passivating charge reduces the energy required to break and reform chemical bonds during the diffusion of the $V_{\rm C}$ through diamond.
-As the Fermi level is increased further the point is reached where the $V_{\rm C}$ becomes saturated with charge and it can no longer acquire more electrons to passivate the neighboring dangling bonds.
-The excess charge interacts with the charge around the $V_{\rm C}$ and the ensuing Couloumb repulsion causes an increase in the diffusion barrier height.
+This results in a lower barrier height since the presence of the passivating charge reduces the energy required to break and reform chemical bonds during the diffusion of $V_{\rm C}$ throughout the diamond host material.
+As the Fermi level is increased further, a point is reached where the $V_{\rm C}$ becomes saturated with charge and it can no longer acquire more electrons to passivate the neighboring dangling bonds.
+The excess charge interacts with the charge around the $V_{\rm C}$ and the ensuing Coulomb repulsion causes an increase in the diffusion barrier height.
 In summary, our model calculation shows that the charge of the $V_{\rm C}$ must be taken into account to determine how easy or hard it is for the defect to diffuse.
-This barrier height is implicitly a function of the Fermi level of the host semiconductor material, as the expected charge state depends on the Fermi level position, which can be altered either by doping or through the application of an external bias.
+This barrier height is implicitly a function of the Fermi level of the host semiconductor material since the expected charge state depends on the Fermi level position which can be altered either by doping or through the application of an external bias.